EamonnHegarty/body-mass-index-calculatoor/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Body mass index calculator solution

 This is a solution to the [Body mass index calculator challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/body-mass-index-calculator-brrBkfSz1T).